 1. Effort in a relationship means showing affection

-To feel loved, it is essential that there is a show of affection.
-If you wish to put the effort in a relationship, showing your feelings would be an excellent place to start.
-Don’t shy away from blurting the occasional ‘I love you’ when you feel it, and some heartfelt gifts and gestures would go a long way too.
-But, don’t forget affection also means being there when your partner needs your help, from tiny chores to emotional support.
+To feel loved, it is essential that there is a show of affection and expressing your feelings would be an excellent place to start.
+Don’t shy away from blurting the occasional “I love you” when you feel it, and some heartfelt gifts and gestures would go a long way too.
+But, don’t forget, affection also means being there when your partner needs your help, from tiny chores to emotional support.

 2. Work on your emotional connection with your partner

-An emotional disconnect between a couple is one of the biggest signs of effort in a relationship falling short.
-It could have various significant reasons, but they are always significant.
-Trauma, loss of a loved one, children moving out, cheating, relocation, and moving in after separation are some familiar stories.
+As she points out, an emotional disconnect between a couple is one of the biggest signs of effort in a relationship falling short.
+It could have various reasons, but they are always significant.
+Trauma, loss of a loved one, children moving out, cheating, relocation, and moving out after separation are some familiar stories.

 3. If you are lying in your relationship, don’t

-One of the great examples of effort in a relationship is honesty.
-Often, for small and big reasons, you will find yourself thinking that not telling your partner or lying will be a better idea.
+One of the ways to put effort is to be honest with your partner.
+Often, for small and big reasons, you will find yourself thinking that not telling something to your partner or lying to them is a better idea.
 Stop right there.
-No matter how much you can justify it, dishonesty is universally considered not a cool thing to do.
-Then, why do it to the one person you love the most?
+No matter how much you justify it, dishonesty is universally considered a red flag.
+Then why do it to the one person you love the most?